jordansissel/experiments/ruby/eventmachine-speed/README.md

 Anyway, JRuby continues to be the winner in most of my benchmarkings.
 Comparing my netty-eventmachine with the current eventmachine for jruby, netty loses slightly in some cases.
 This could be due to my newbie-knowledge of Netty.

+Another interesting note is that comparing 'basic.rb' with 'porter.rb --wire raw' runs, Rubinius by far had the least performance change, which is a pretty neat win - the differences between 'basic.rb' and 'porter.rb --wire raw' isn't much, some additional object creation and general pure-ruby code (parsing by line, creating an event object for each line with the current timestamp).